wpfpizicai/gulp-md5-plus/README.md

 # gulp-md5-plus

-> md5 plugin for [gulp](https://github.com/wpfpizicai/gulp-md5-plus) ,md5 the static files(eg javascript style image files) ;then which link them is also need to repace the filename to request the right file.
+> md5 plugin for [gulp](https://github.com/wpfpizicai/gulp-md5-plus) ,md5 the static files(eg javascript style image files) ;then replace the filenames in css or the html if needed by passing the file or dir in the second parameter.

 ## Usage